Staff

 Leanne joined the HSP staff in February 2018.
 She administers the private event rentals program at the Farmstead, including weddings, birthday parties, corporate, and non-profit events.
 Leanne also assists with HSP’s fundraising events and other programs.
 Leanne moved from Toronto to Princeton in 2003 with her family, where she has been active in the community volunteering for many non-profits, and auditing classes at Princeton University.
 Prior to working at HSP, Leanne held roles as Communications Manager at the Watershed Institute and Awards Coordinator at Princeton University Press.
 Before moving to Princeton, Leanne was a Broadcast Sales Representative for the Canadian Broadcast Corporation (CBC).
 Leanne received her Advertising and Marketing Communications Diploma at Centennial College in Toronto.

 Heather joined HSP in 2022.
-She greets and manages visitors during museum open hours and assists with social media.
-Heather is currently pursuing a Ph.D. in U.S. 20th Century History at Princeton University.
-She graduated summa cum laude from Colby College in 2021, majoring in History/Science, Technology and Society (STS).
-In addition to serving as a research assistant in the STS Department, she was Editor-in-Chief of the Colby Echo
+In addition to managing museum visitors, she assists in educational programming, outreach, and curation.
+Heather is currently a Ph.D. candidate specializing in twentieth-century American urban and technological history at Princeton University.
+She graduated summa cum laude from Colby College in 2021, double majoring in History and Science, Technology and Society (STS).
+While at Colby, Heather served as Editor-in-Chief of the Colby Echo and interned in the Curatorial Department of the National Museum of Bermuda.